-During the winter months there are fewer real estate transactions than there are in spring and summer.
-The fewer number of transactions means mortgage lenders have fewer loans to process, title and escrow companies have fewer closings to process, and home inspectors have fewer inspections.
+During the winter months, there are fewer real estate transactions than there are in spring and summer.
+The fewer transactions mean mortgage lenders have fewer loans to process, title and escrow companies have fewer closings to process, and home inspectors have fewer inspections.
 All of these can be motivating factors that lead to quicker transactions and closings for everyone involved.

 In most markets, winter is when the available housing inventory is at its lowest.
 Lower inventory can mean fewer buyers to compete with on that home you want.

 If there are fewer buyers in the market, the seller may be willing to negotiate on price.
 Fewer buyers competing for homes also means the chances of multiple offers on a single property decrease.
 Often, this results in buyers gaining the upper hand over sellers in the negotiations.
 The laws of supply and demand are always at work in real estate sales.